 Our schools are responsible for providing the best possible education to our children.
-That is a real challenge when the Federal Forest produces little to no timber sales, the mills close and the family wage jobs vital to support a communities tax base disappear.
-I am not suggesting the harvesting of timber is the only value of our Federal forest.
-However, we can certainly have a sustainable harvest level that will absolutely provide the forest products industry with an adequate supply of timber to keep the mills open and badly needed family wage jobs in our community.
-The current condition is providing virtually no employment which has led to what we should all consider as an unacceptable rate of unemployment, free and reduced lunches in our schools and a number of other social problems.
+That is a real challenge when the Federal Forests in a district produce little to no timber sales, the mills close, and the family wage jobs that are vital to support of a community's tax base disappear.
+I am not suggesting that harvesting of timber is the only value of our Federal forest.
+However we can certainly have a sustainable harvest level that will provide the forest products industry with an adequate supply of timber to keep the mills open, and badly needed family wage jobs in our community.
+The current condition is providing virtually no employment opportunities, which has led to an unacceptable rate of unemployment, free and reduced lunches in our schools and a number of other social problems.

-H.R 1526 makes common sense changes to current law that will allow for acceptable harvest levels and at the same time make our Federal Forests much safer for recreation and wild life we all enjoy.
+H.R 1526 makes common sense changes to current law that will allow for acceptable harvest levels and at the same time make our Federal Forests much safer for the recreation and wild life we all enjoy.
 We do appreciate the temporary extension of the Secure Rural Schools and Community Self Determination Act.
 It is important to the basic educational services we need to provide.
-However, the real solution is a healthy Forest Products Industry which provides the family wage jobs that create a healthy tax base which is the real solution to providing a quality education to our children.
+However the real solution is a healthy Forest Products Industry that provides family wage jobs.
+These create a healthy tax base, which is the real solution to providing a quality education to our children.